MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 For resampling algorithms prefer using the "optimal" filters from the [`deip`] paper.

 When possible, DSP should be designed around a configurable `MAX_BLOCKSIZE` constant that defines the maximum block size the DAW will send to any effect.
 This will make allocating buffers on the stack easier, as well as making it easier to optimize by letting the compiler easily elid bounds checking when it knows that the current number of frames is less than or equal to `MAX_BLOCKSIZE`.
 You can assume that `MAX_BLOCKSIZE` is always a power of 2, and you can expect the block size to be relatively small (in the range of 64 to 1024).
 However, note that the actual number of frames given in a particular process cycle may *not* be a power of 2.

-For SIMD optimizations prefer to use the [`packed_simd_2`] crate (atleast until this feature is added into the stable rust standard library).

 ## Audio Clip Effects
 Audio Clip Effects are all *offline* effects, meaning they are pre-computed before being sent to the realtime thread.
 Actual "realtime" effects on audio samples will be done in a separate "sampler" instrument plugin.